RajaRakoto/4dev/README.md

 - 📜 `pkg-check` - check useless dependencies with depcheck
 - 📜 `pkg-upgrade` - upgrade outdated dependencies (interactive mode) with npm-check-updates
 - 📜 `versioning` - start ungit server
-- 📜 `version-major`: Increments the major version number of your project
+- 📜 `npm-version:major`: Increments the major version number of your project
-- 📜 `version-minor`: Increments the minor version number of your project
+- 📜 `npm-version:minor`: Increments the minor version number of your project
-- 📜 `version-patch`: Increments the version patch number of your project
+- 📜 `npm-version:patch`: Increments the version patch number of your project

 ---